 I first published Howl in January of 2015, and officially become known as ‘Mr. Writer’ among my relatives and friends.
 None of them really read my book, but they did appreciate it nonetheless, and I had no problem with that.
 I continued to write and a few months later, I had already finished writing my second book, Instrumental Kings.
 It was originally set to be three separate novels, but I added them all together in one.
 In August of 2015 my mother finished editing it and in the end of August I continued to write and a few months later, I had already finished writing my second book, Instrumental Kings.
 It was supposed to originally be three separate novellas, which I decided to combine into one book.
 Before editing it, I became intrigued with two of the characters which I wanted to explore more.
 So I decided to write three prequel novellas about these two mysterious girls, which ended up being Instrumental Queens.
 Then, around July, my laptop broke down and I lost a lot of my works.
 Some of them were recovered, but huge chunks of Instrumental Queens weren’t because I used to make a new file for a new chapter, just to be organised.
 So I had to write them again on a new Apple laptop, and it was a huge pull back for me.
 In August of 2015 my mother and I finished editing the book and in the end of August five-hundred, newly printed copies of Instrumental Queens arrived at my doorstep.
 Later that month we had a signing and reading session of Instrumental Queens in Islamabad.
 In January 2016 I had already finished the sequel to Instrumental Queens, Instrumental Kings a long time ago but before moving to that, I had compiled a collection of short stories, plays, and a novella, and in February of 2016, it came out as Belle and Other Stories, my third book.

 Now, I’ve become a lot more secretive of my work, but I am working on a few projects.
 Currently, I’m doing revisions for a new novel, the same one that I wrote in NaNoWriMo.
-I don’t know when this’ll be ready, but I know that I will be taking my sweet time with it to make sure I’m satisfied with what comes out–the process of which, I’m documenting through dreadful snapchat filters which I may or may not upload sometime later.
+I don’t know when this’ll be ready, but I know that I will be taking my sweet time with it to make sure I’m satisfied with what comes out–the process of which, I’m documenting through dreadful snapchat filters.